dmichaels/public/books/read.md

   1. <a href="https://www.amazon.com/dp/0199926514" target="_top">The Undercover Economist, Revised and Updated Edition: Exposing Why the Rich Are Rich, the Poor Are Poor - and Why You Can Never Buy a Decent Used Car!
 (Tim Harford)</a> _2025-07-31_
   1. <a href="https://www.amazon.com/Haves-Have-Yachts-Dispatches-Ultrarich/dp/1668204487/" target="_top">The Haves and Have-Yachts: Dispatches on the Ultrarich (Evan Osnos)</a> _2025-08-14_
   1. <a href="https://www.amazon.com/Eating-Dinosaur-Chuck-Klosterman/dp/1416544216/" target="_top">Eating the Dinosaur (Chuck Klosterman)</a> _2025-08-18_
+  1. <a href="https://www.amazon.com/Gutenberg-Parenthesis-Print-Lessons-Internet/dp/B0CJ88WJZQ/" target="_top">The Gutenberg Parenthesis: The Age of Print and Its Lessons for the Age of the Internet (Jeff Jarvis)</a> _... in progress ..._

 **2024**: